 Spousal Betrayal and Deception is an Overwhelming Obstacle

 Marital betrayal and deception is an unimaginably overwhelming and challenging situation that many Heroes must overcome.
-The pure pain deep in your soul that you experience upon discovering the knowledge of her infidelity is searing and decimating.
-She was your lifelong partner, the person to whom you devoted yourself, with whom you shared your deepest secrets, and together you two brought a child into the world.
-Her choice to commit adultery and the resulting damage is almost insurmountable.
+The pure pain deep in your soul that you experience upon discovering the knowledge of their infidelity is searing and decimating.
+They were your lifelong partner, the person to whom you devoted yourself, with whom you shared your deepest secrets, and together you two brought a child into the world.
+Their choice to commit adultery and the resulting damage is almost insurmountable.
 You have every right and should feel incredibly hurt.
 Being a victim of deception can bring even the mightiest Hero to his knees.
 Therefore, it is essential to have a solid yet basic plan in place should you find yourself in this situation.

-Step 1: Mourning the Pain of Her Betrayal and Deception
+Step 1: Mourning the Pain of Betrayal and Deception

 Do not be afraid to mourn your loss and seek comfort from other Heroes in your life.